-This large methodist chapel was built in the late 19thC on Oak Lane, Kerridge.
+This large Methodist chapel was built in the late 19thC on Oak Lane, Kerridge, at a part of the lane known as Brazier Green.
 It was out of church use and converted to a domestic property in 1982.
 It seems that fund raising for its construction went on for almost 60 years.
 A subscription list opened in 1839 shows that the Swindells family were particularly generous in their donations towards construction of the church.
 It seems that many of them would not have lived to see the finished building, pictured right in 1896.
+Tradition holds that John Wesley himself preached here.

 - Martin [I] Swindells Esq., 250Gns (250 guineas, £262.50)